vin099/M2-Embeded_ControllingLED/1_Requirements/README.md

 2.Two LED

-3.Switch
+3.Controller

 4.Resistor
 # software used
 1.simulIDe

 2.Visual Studie Code
-a

 # Features
    It has simple features.

-    1.It can switch off the LED's when switch is in off state.
+    1.It can switch off the LED's when controller is in off state.
-    2.It can switch on the LED's when switch is in on state.
+    2.It can switch on the LED's when controller is in on state.
 # 4W's and 1 H's
    ## Why
     1.To blink two LED's using a switch in ATmega328.